ktym4a/astro-page-insight/.changeset/forty-tips-complain.md

 ---
-"astro-page-insight": patch
+"astro-page-insight": minor
 ---

-Improve clarity of desktop or mobile results
+Improve show of desktop or mobile results